ConnorT1997/ConnorT/README.md

 # Investment & Analytics Portfolio

 This repository curates selected projects in investment research, portfolio analytics, and applied data science.
-The emphasis is on reproducible workflows, clear documentation, and decision-oriented outputs (tables, charts, dashboards, and short research notes).
+The emphasis is on reproducible workflows, clear documentation, and decision-oriented outputs (tables, charts, and concise research notes).

 ## Contents
 - [Featured Projects](#featured-projects)